 The employees of the Fall River Public Works department are dedicated to providing safe and efficient services to village residents.
 Public works employees maintain our streets and parks, provide leaf, grass and brush collection and operate and maintain the Lazy Lake Dam.
 In addition, the Public Works crew operates and maintains the Village's water and wastewater utilities.

 South Street Tree Removal

 The Fall River Village Boad contracted with K&B Tree Service from Beaver Dam to remove trees on South Street.
 Approximately 25 trees will be removed, the stumps will be ground, and the grass areas will be repaired.
 These trees reached maturity and began to decay over the past few years.
 They became overgrown to the point that branches were interfering with overhead wires and roots were disturbing the sidewalk, curb and gutter.
 Removal of these trees will eliminate the danger of falling dead branches and will prevent further damage to infrastructure in the area.
-K&B Tree Service will begin work as soon as possible.
+K&B Tree Service has begun removal of the trees.
 Stump removal and final landscape restoration will be completed when the weather permits.

 !!!
 The Fall River Sewer Utility Needs Your Help !!!